aflin/rampart-langtools/README.md

 // see https://github.com/facebookresearch/faiss/wiki/The-index-factory
 // and https://github.com/facebookresearch/faiss/wiki/Guidelines-to-choose-an-index
+// Highly recommended that IDMap or IDMap2 is used to store artbitrary ids
+// associated with each vector.
+Otherwise the associated id will be sequentially
+// incremented starting with 0.
 var idx = langtools.faiss.openFactory("IDMap2,OPQ96,IVF262144,PQ48", 384);

 // the name we will eventually use for the saved index